 The Quality of Concrete Costs Little More

-The many benefits of a concrete house built with insulating concrete forms (ICFs) are available for only slightly more than the cost of traditional wood frame construction.
+The many benefits of a concrete house built with insulating concrete forms (ICFs) are available for only slightly more than the cost of traditional wood-frame construction.
 ICFs are simple to assemble and they consolidate several construction steps into one.
 This means that the walls can be economical despite the use of high-quality materials.

 Houses built with ICF exterior walls require an estimated 44% less energy to heat and 32% less energy to cool than comparable frame houses.
 The bigger the house, the bigger the savings.
 In colder areas of the U.S. and Canada, heating savings will be more and cooling savings less.
-In hotter areas, heating savings will be less and cooling savings more.
+However, in hotter areas, heating savings will be less and cooling savings more.

 As with any innovative new construction product, the more a crew works with ICFs the more efficient assembling them becomes.
 ICF wall-building crews report that their costs drop sharply until they have built 4 or 5 houses.
 After that, they continue to realize savings but at a slower rate.